 Verify their Tax ID and contact references to make sure the worker’s qualifications are valid.
 Also, conduct a background check if the contractor is working with sensitive information or providing in-person services to customers.

 • W-9 Form

 Independent contractors paid $600 or more per year need this form.
-You will need the contractor’s taxpayer identification number, name, and address.
-The W-9 prevents your company from having to withhold payroll taxes for contract workers.
+You will need the contractor’s taxpayer identification number, name and address.
+The W-9 excuses your company from having to withhold payroll taxes for contract workers.
 It also provides the information needed to create a 1099-MISC Form for contractors for the tax year.
-The 1099 replaces the W-2 form for company employees.
+The 1099 is the contractor equivalent of the W-2 form that you use for company employees.

 • Written contract